-******** From early June 2012 the food waste collected by Eco Food Recycling will be going to the recently built AD ( anaerobic digestion ) plant at Piddlehinton nr Dorchester.
-This purpose built recycling plant that creates renewable energy from the methane gas that is produced by food waste will be the first plant of its kind in the South of England. ********
+100 % of all food waste collected by Eco Food Recycling is now being received at the AD ( anaerobic digestion ) plant at Piddlehinton nr Dorchester.
+This purpose built recycling plant creates renewable energy from the methane gas that is produced by food waste and is the first plant of its kind in the South of England.

 Collection & Processing

-Commercial food waste is collected in Bio-Degradeable bags and placed in our high quality secure bins on your premises.
-This is then collected by our purpose built vehicle on a regular basis and taken to ECO’s facility to be 100% recycled.
+Commercial food waste is collected predominantly in 240 Ltr bins and free liners are provided to ensure the bins remain clean and fresh on your premises.
+These bins are then collected by our purpose built top loader vehicles on a regular basis (frequency and quantity of bins will vary client to client) and transported to ECO’s facility to be 100% recycled.

 Company Mission Statement

 To provide our customers and the local community with efficient, sustainable resource management by encouraging staff development, continuously enhancing product quality and exceeding the highest standards of service and supply demanded by our stakeholders.

 The ECO story began in 1993 when Managing Director Trelawney Dampney identified the potential in composting landscaper’s waste on his land in Parley, Dorset and selling the end product.